 What parents need to know

-Parents need to know that this inviting animated series for preschoolers reinforces commonly heard Spanish words and phrases and introduces viewers to a few new ones.
+Parents need to know that Handy Manny is an inviting animated series for preschoolers that reinforces commonly heard Spanish words and phrases and introduces viewers to a few new ones.
 Characters focus on helping others and always putting the community's needs before their own.
 Problem-solving and preparedness are frequent themes, and viewers see the negative repercussions of impatience and poor teamwork.
 Cultural diversity and respect for others tops off this well-rounded series.